 “The bats are a great urban wildlife-watching opportunity,” Arizona Game and Fish Department’s bat expert Angela McIntire told us.
 “Contrary to myth, they’re not a danger to the public.
 But just like any kind of wildlife, don’t touch or pick up a bat if it’s on the ground.”

 By late morning, our canal power walk came to an end, at least for that day.

 According to SRP’s Duncan, there will be more to explore and enjoy along the canals in the future.
-The city of Phoenix is planning to spend $5 million for upgrades to segments of the Grand Canal, including pedestrian crosswalks for busy streets, public art, lighting and more paved pathways.
-Other cities are also planning pathways and upgrades.
+The city of Phoenix is planning to spend $5 million for upgrades to segments of the Grand Canal — which runs from approximately from the Pueblo Grande Museum to just beyond the Melrose District — including pedestrian crosswalks for busy streets, public art, lighting and more paved pathways.

-Right now, says Duncan, some 57 miles of the canal banks are paved, and he predicts that, eventually, all the canal banks will sport paved pathways.
+Right now, Duncan says, some 57 miles of the canal banks are paved, and he predicts that, eventually, all the canal banks will sport paved pathways.
 “We estimate that more than 750,000 people use the canals banks annually, and that’s probably a conservative figure.
 The canal system is a great, linear trail that connects a lot of special places.”

 Bats, brews, cake, architecture. murals.
 We’ll be back for another urban hike, to explore more of the canal banks and their special places throughout Greater Phoenix.

 For information on canal bank recreation, as well as a map and distance calculator, visit www.srpnet.com/water/canals/recreation.aspx.